Tongariro National Park Walks

 (sunrise tours mostly return to the start from Red Crater so we can see the wonderful views we passed by in the early hours previously this morning)

 The Tongariro Alpine Crossing spans the length of Mt Tongariro (19.4Ks) and takes about 7-8 hours to complete.
-The walk starts at Mangatepopo (1100m), and commences at Ketetahi (750m).
+The walk starts at Mangatepopo (1100m), and terminates at Ketetahi (750m).
 The highest point on the Tongariro Alpine Crossing is Red Crater (1886m).

 Mangatepopo to Soda Springs